 But as Winston Churchill once remarked, “Nothing is as uncommon as common sense”.

-Well, the human mind is hard-wired to consider ideas and perspectives from our own tribe as superior to those from outside.
+Well, the human mind is hard-wired to consider ideas and perspectives from our own tribe as superior to those from the outside.
 This human tendency leads to political partisanship, regardless of the facts, and can lead to a senior leadership team that looks the same and thinks the same.
-The dangers of this ‘we are right, everybody else is wrong’ mindset are obvious; especially in times of rapid change, when past ways of doing things are losing or have lost their relevancy.
-Read more on unconscious...
+The dangers of this ‘we are right, everybody else is wrong’ mindset is obvious; especially in times of rapid change, when past ways of doing things are losing or have lost their relevancy.

-Today, successful companies are international or global and to be leader requires something extra.
-Just doing a good job on your home turf is no longer enough, you have to be visible and you have to have impact.
+Today, successful companies are international or global and to be a leader requires something extra.
+Just doing a good job on your home turf is no longer enough, you have to be visible and you have to have such competencies as impact.

-I was recently having a conversation with a US based, charismatic, ‘C-level’ executive of a global company, about the direct reports of his peer who worked in Asia.
-He expressed his frustration that these...
+I was recently having a conversation with a US-based, charismatic, ‘C-level’ executive of a global company, about the direct reports of his peer who worked in Asia.
+He expressed...

 You are smart, really smart, your amazing brain can make judgments and decisions in milliseconds – unfortunately, you and the rest of us, are often WRONG!

 What’s worse, is we don’t know we are wrong, and if it’s pointed out to us we are quick to ‘justify’ our decisions.